polaris-slo-cloud/.github/profile/README.md

 * [Predictive Monitoring](https://github.com/polaris-slo-cloud/predictive-monitoring): Neural network models for predicting high-level SLOs from low-level metrics.
 * [Polaris AI](https://github.com/polaris-slo-cloud/polaris-ai): A set of AI-enabled tools to ease and automate the management of SLO-aware clouds. (**Support discontinued**.
 The single projects have been moved to their own repositories mentioned above).
 #### Serverless Runtime
 * [Cwasi Shim](https://github.com/polaris-slo-cloud/containerd-shim-cwasi): Lightweight OCI runtime shim for the Edge-Cloud continuum
+* [Truffle](https://github.com/polaris-slo-cloud/truffle): A proxy for inter-function communication in the Serverless Edge-Cloud continuum

 ### Contributors :sparkles: